 As detailed in the Trail Guide, the routes range from 4 - 42 miles and from 0 - 2000 feet of elevation gain.
 Most routes follow USFS roads that you can drive in the summer.
 But in the sparkling quiet of a winter dawn these places are sheer magic.
 Fresh snow or hoarfrost glisten on trees, and occasional vistas sweep down the Chiwawa or Entiat Valleys.

 If you are a decent skier you can puff up long hills, zip around downhill curves, log 15 or 20 miles, and still get off the trail before breakfast.
-I am not that great a skier, but I average about two hours on the trails at about 9 mph –– sometimes faster and sometimes slower.
+I am not that great a skier, but I average about two hours on the trails at about 9 mph–– sometimes faster and sometimes slower, depending on how often I stop to soak up views or catch my breath.
 But even on bad days – when the snow is crummy or you pounded too many beers the night before –– you can complete a 14-16 mile trip in two hours.
 Occasionally I will set aside a weekday and log a 40 mile day or so (see Trip #14 to Trinity).